Hotel Boulderado

 The Hotel Boulderado is located at 13th and Spruce St. in downtown Boulder, Colorado.
-It opened its doors on New Year's Day 1909.
+It opened on New Year's Day 1909.
 The original 1908 Otis Elevator is still in operation.

-As one of the first Boulder hotels, it is located in the heart of downtown.
-The hotel's name comes from the words "Boulder" and "Colorado" so no guest would forget where they had stayed.
-The hotel is listed on the National Register of Historic Places.
+The hotel was designed by local architects William Redding, Floyd Redding, and James Cowie, all of whom were members of the architectural firm Redding & Sons.

 Hotel Boulderado is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.